 If you're a Prepaid customer, you may replenish your balance at any time before the expiration date by providing us with another payment.
 If you maintain a Prepaid account balance, it may not exceed $1,000 and you may be prevented from replenishing if your balance reaches $1,000.
 We may apply your payments to any amounts you may owe us if your earlier account replenishment payments had been reversed.
 If you do not have sufficient funds in your account to cover your Service, and sufficient funds are not added within 60 days, your account will be canceled and any unused balance will be forfeited.

-We may charge you up to $25 for any returned check.
+If your check or electronic bank payment to us is returned as not payable, we will charge your account a returned payment fee that will be the lesser of $30 or the maximum allowable by law.
 The substantive laws of Pennsylvania shall be applied to disputes related to checks tendered as payment in full for less than the full balance due, without regard to the conflicts of laws and rules of that state.
 If you make a payment, or make a payment arrangement, through a call center representative, we may charge you an Agent Assistance Fee.

 What if my wireless device gets lost or stolen?

 We're here to help.
 It's important that you notify us right away, so we can suspend your Service to keep someone else from using it.
 If you're a Postpay customer and your wireless device is used after the loss or theft but before you report it, and you want a credit for any charges for that usage, we're happy to review your account activity and any other information you'd like us to consider.
 Keep in mind that you may be held responsible for the charges if you delayed reporting the loss or theft without good reason, but you don't have to pay any charges you dispute while they are being investigated.
 If you are a California customer and we haven't given you a courtesy suspension of recurring monthly charges during the past year, we'll give you one for 30 days or until you replace or recover your wireless device, whichever comes first.